 In microsatellite instability (MSI-H) localized gastric carcinoma, the efficacy of perioperative chemotherapy, based on retrospective data analyses [35], has been controversially discussed.
-However, more recent data from the DANTE trial show that complete and subtotal tumor remissions can be achieved with FLOT chemotherapy even in MSI-H subtype gastric carcinomas [35, 36].
-Thus, according to the current status, perioperative chemotherapy with the FLOT regimen remains indicated for MSI-H gastric cancers if tumor response is pursued.
-The FFCD-NEONIPIGA phase 2 study showed a high histopathologic remission rate after 12 weeks of therapy with nivolumab + ipilimumab without chemotherapy in resectable MSI-H cancers [122].
-Data require validation in larger and independent patient cohorts.
+However, data from the DANTE study show that complete and subtotal tumor remissions can be achieved with FLOT chemotherapy even in MSI-H subtype gastric carcinomas [35, 36].
+Thus, according to current standards, perioperative chemotherapy using the FLOT regimen is indicated for MSI gastric cancer if tumor shrinkage is persued.
+However, several studies show that the addition of an immune checkpoint inhibitor to neoadjuvant therapy in cases of deficient DNA mismatch repair/microsatellite instability leads to significantly better remission rates [34, 136].
+In addition, in exploratory subgroup analyses, event-free and overall survival is also significantly improved when perioperative chemotherapy is supplemented with an immune checkpoint inhibitor in MSI-high gastric carcinomas [140].
+The FFCD-NEONIPIGA phase 2 study showed a high histopathological remission rate after 12 weeks of treatment with nivolumab + ipilimumab without chemotherapy in resectable MSI carcinomas [122] The data require validation in larger and independent cohorts.
+Nevertheless, preoperative immunotherapy - today most likely in combination with FLOT chemotherapy as tested in the randomized and controlled trials Dante, Keynote-585 and Matterhorn, with regard to safety and efficacy - should already be considered in cases of confirmed MSI-H status regardless of the approval status of the drugs.
+It is even better to include patients in studies that use preoperative/perioperative immunotherapy.